vectos/vectos-site-astro/src/content/blog/mycelium-v2-series-overview.md

 Philips Hue and Tado are also using with a hub (central) architecture which is more power efficient.

 Also we rewrote the edge peripheral firmware in Rust using `no_std`.
-We are also reusing
+We are reusing the frontend and backend from the previous version.

+- The frontend is already React+TypeScript with Tailwind setup.
+A few changes should make it work with Tauri.
+- The backend is written in Scala.
+There is already authentication in place and also we already have a way to store and retrieve measurements!

 ## High-Level Architecture